 The current Monitoring and Reporting system for Directive 2007/2/EC is based on Article 21 of the Directive and on Decision 2009/442/EC as regards monitoring and reporting.
-Experience from the previous reporting exercises and the conclusions of recent evaluations (REFIT evaluation of Directive 2007/2/EC, Fitness Check on reporting and monitoring of EU environment policy) have shown that this system leaves room for improvement and streamlining.
+Experience from the previous reporting exercises and the conclusions of recent evaluations (REFIT evaluation of Directive 2007/2/EC1, Fitness Check on reporting and monitoring of EU environment policy2) have shown that this system leaves room for improvement and streamlining.
 Textual information, which is still quite significant in this system, is not always relevant, nor comparable, and represents a significant burden for the Member States to provide and for EU reporting actors to process.
 Therefore, updated information should be collected in an easier, comparable and less burdensome way for all reporting actors.
 Moreover, the significant number of indicators was not allowing for a clear insight into the implementation progress.
-There were too many indicators and not necessarily the right ones.
-E.g. the absolute numbers of spatial datasets in a Member State which have been brought under the INSPIRE Directive is not necessarily an indicator for good implementation.
-The type of datasets may vary and are not comparable between countries.
+There were too many indicators and not necessarily the right ones e.g. the data set offering varied largely between countries and no reference base or indicators were available supporting an objective and comparable qualification of the maturity of the implementation regarding this data set offering, .
 Also the availability of nationally coordinated datasets is often a sign for a higher level of maturity than the availability of only a large number of locally generated datasets.
-The current indicators were not allowing to identify these differences in implementation.
+The current indicators were not allowing to identify these differences in implementation.the indicator used to measure the geographical coverage of the spatial data sets was in most of the monitoring reports completely disconnected from the geographical coverage of the data sets in reality

 Therefore, new indicators are introduced that measure the number of spatial data sets that are being used for reporting under the environmental acquis (DSi1,3) and the distribution of spatial data sets with regional and national coverage (DSi1,4 - Dsi1,5).
-The first indicator allowing for easily identifying spatial data sets with direct relevance for the reporting processes and evaluation cycles under the environmental acquis and the latter indicator giving an impression of the usability of the spatial data sets and insight in the functioning of the Member States coordination structure.
+The first indicator allowing for measuring the availability of spatial data sets with direct relevance for the reporting processes and evaluation cycles under the environmental acquis and the latter indicator giving an impression of the distribution of the available data sets according to their spatial scope (see Annex I for a more detailed definition of this indicator). and the latter indicator giving an impression of the usability of the spatial data sets and insight in the functioning of the Member States coordination structure.
 For these indicators provisions were included in Articles 3 (2) and 3 (3) of the proposal that require Member States to insert specific common keywords in their data set metadata.
 Besides supplying evidence for the indicators, the use of these common keywords provides a simple methodology to identify and filter specific data sets with high reuse value for national and European use cases.
-For a costeffective implementation, Member States are required to tag selected spatial data sets that respectively identify those spatial data sets that are being used for reporting under the environmental acquis and those that have regional or national coverage and are considered to be the national or regional reference data set for the given theme or spatial object type(s).
+For a cost-effective implementation, Member States are required to tag selected spatial data sets that respectively identify those spatial data sets that are being used for reporting under the environmental acquis and those that have regional or national coverage.
 Depending on the constitutional setup in the Member State and the distribution of competences, we identified the following three main scenarios for tagging with regional/national keywords: